wuhan2020/wuhan2020.github.io/README.md

 4. `SEO` config is required.

 notice : Blog documents will be automatically sorted by time, without menu configuration.
-Set 'hidden' to 'true' for documents you don't want to display temporarily`.
+Set 'hidden' to 'true' for documents you don't want to display temporarily.

 ## SEO